mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 rpp trigger --keep
 ```
 This call will create a new folder in the temp system folder (change with 'rpp config --temp_directory <new location>').
-Inside that folder rpp will create a copy of the selected image series (input/ folder).
-Using '--keep' in the above call the folder will stay after processing instead of being deleted.
+Inside that folder rpp creates a copy of the selected image series (input/ folder).
+Using '--keep' option the folder will stay around after processing instead of being deleted.
 Any messages produced by the processing pipeline will end up in a 'log/' folder.
-Any output generated will end up in the 'output/' folder.
+Any output generated should be placed in the 'output/' folder.

 ### Integration into the research PACS